Where are the best places to stay in Lake Tahoe?

 Summer and winter sports abound and all work up a healthy appetite and Truckee has a diverse range of places to eat from modern American cuisine to formal dining.
 There are five Zagat rated restaurants in the town and tiny coffee shops serving calorie laden pastries and strudels as well as irresistible chocolate shops.
 While shopping shouldn’t be priority on your holiday list if you do need a spot of retail therapy then head for the Tahoe Truckee Factory Stores where all the big brand names can be found with tons of opportunities for bargain hunters and big spenders alike.

 Free activities in Truckee include geocaching, kayak rental on Independence Lake, summer concerts under the stars, chilling out on one of the 35 public piers by the lake or on joining in the summer festival that is Truckee Thursday between mid-June and mid-August.
-There are several museums in Truckee to learn about the history of the town and The Truckee River Railroad is great fun for all the family with a miniature train for the children and the chance to learn about the local working railroads.

 Places to stay in Truckee range from a Dude Ranch to a variety of motels, holiday resorts, private rentals, quaint B&B’s, RV hook-ups and hotels; including one that opened in 1873.